InnovateWorldio/goalflow/src/content/docs/EA-Meta/01-goalflow.md

   - Actions are the steps that are taken in a workflow in an activity.
   - The work the following:
     - receive inputs generally from a previous node,
+    - validate the inputs
     - process the inputs using a Tool (the equivalent of a function in a programming language)
+    - validate the outputs
     - produce outputs which may be used by subsequent nodes.
 - Mappings
   - Mappings are used to map the received inputs to the appropriate Tool and map the outputs (response) from the Tool to the appropriate subsequent node.